 While retirement communities may offer veterans a well-maintained home and stable lifestyle, there are many options outside of the U.S. that are worth considering.
-A few of the best places to retire outside of the U.S. are listed below.
+Here are a few of the best places to retire outside of the U.S.

 You may choose to retire in Mexico for the warm weather, beautiful scenery and the wide variety of entertainment options.
 Mexico City is home to many historic landmarks, the Bosque de Chapultepec, the Frida Kahlo museum and more.